Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 Draft - pre-release white paper. i came up with this for someone: [https://github.com/Jesky-Sean/Decreasing-FirstResponder-Response-Time/blob/main/White%20Paper%20-%20A%20Best%20Solution_R.docx](https://raw.githubusercontent.com/Jesky-Sean/Decreasing-FirstResponder-Response-Time/refs/heads/main/White%20Paper%20-%20A%20Best%20Solution_R.docx)
     (A Best Solution. by, sean m jesky, as a word document).

-    but ive found out that person is "unintrested in me, and some rather hurtful other things (i dont belive it because i didnt hear it from her, but its my fault i used what i thought what was her friends giving me hints to what she was thinking im dumb..."  thought id hear from them eventually, but now i guess that was why :( this idea was dedicated for them - (read last paragraph) i wish i could just undo what i did because im still in love but now when i work on this idea its with heartbreak, no answers and im hurting cant eat, sleep, or even think because i thought she was the one in all regards. i cant even explain it even now.
+    but ive found out that person is "unintrested in me" and i some rather hurtful other things (i dont belive it because i didnt hear it from her, but its my fault i used what i thought what was her friends giving me hints to what she was thinking, omg was i dumb. im dumb... thought id hear from them eventually, but now i guess that was why :( this idea was dedicated for them -and created for them and us and the future ithought at the time i created it.

+    *(read last paragraph) i wish i could just undo what i did because im still in love but now when i work on this idea its with heartbreak, no answers and im hurting cant eat, sleep, or even think because i thought she was the one in all regards. i cant even explain it even now.

 ![image](https://github.com/user-attachments/assets/a15e7402-89a0-4f2d-b74b-a780d06bb075)
 *this image shows basic rules of how it would work in action on a whiteboard (lights across the street of the median, those sets of lights should belong for the lanes left of the median, not for the lanes it currently represents, will fix when i can)